gogs/gogs/modules/auth/ldap/README.md

 ## About

 This authentication module attempts to authorize and authenticate a user against an LDAP server.
-It provides two methods of authenitcation: LDAP via BindDN, and LDAP simple authentication.
+It provides two methods of authentication: LDAP via BindDN, and LDAP simple authentication.

 LDAP via BindDN functions like most LDAP authentication systems.
 First, it queries the LDAP server using a Bind DN and searches for the user that is attempting to sign in.
 If the user is found, the module attempts to bind to the server using the user's supplied credentials.
 If this succeeds, the user has been authenticated, and his account information is retrieved and passed to the Gogs login infrastructure.

 LDAP simple authentication does not utilize a Bind DN.
 Instead, it binds directly with the LDAP server using the user's supplied credentials.
 If the bind